Nexmo/station/_documentation/messaging/sms/guides/global-messaging.md

     It is the east, and
     ```

 If you use [SMPP](messaging/sms-api/smpp-access) rather than REST, the default character encoding is Latin 1 ([ISO-8859-1]).
 Binary and unicode are supported following the [SMPP 3.4] specification.
-You change the encoding of messages sent using SMPP in the `API settings` in (link:@app.root@ text: Dashboard).
+You change the encoding of messages sent using SMPP in the `API settings` in (link:https://dashboard.nexmo.com text: Dashboard).
 Changes take effect after an SMPP rebind.

 Before you start your messaging campaign: